TEAMMATES/teammates/devdocs/troubleshooting-guide.md

 1. **Undo any automatic setting changes done by Eclipse**

     Make sure Eclipse hasn't modified any settings/files during set up.
-Run git status to ensure the repo is same as the one you cloned from Google Code → GitHub.
+Run git status to ensure the repo is same as the one you cloned from GitHub.
 If there are any changes, do an git reset --hard and restart Eclipse.

 2. **Check the version of the Google plugin for Eclipse**